 Through our partnership with 1% For The Planet, we restore 20 gallons of water to the Earth for every dishcloth that we sell!
 This does not include the additional water and resources saved from avoiding disposable products.
 We contribute to Business for Water Stewardship projects, to support innovative water restoration projects and environmental action around the U.S. We aim to empower our customers to use their dollars to help the Earth.

-We are currently partnered with the Lower San Pedro River Habitat Restoration Project, based near Mammoth, AZ.
+We are currently partnered with the Pine Tree Brook Habitat Restoration Project, based in Milton, MA.

 Image courtesy of BFW.

-Our sales also help fund the work of the Sacramento River Wetland Flow Restoration Project, based near Sacramento, CA.
+Our sales also help fund the work of the Water Trust Mill Creek Restoration Project, in Sacramento Valley, CA.

 Image courtesy of BFW.